Guide

 There is no single "creator salary"

-Ads are usually the easiest to understand and the hardest to scale fast
+Ads are the easiest to understand and the hardest to scale fast

-Ad revenue feels simple because platforms already calculate the payout, but it usually requires meaningful volume and stable watch time to become substantial.
+Ad revenue feels simple because platforms already calculate the payout.
+You produce content, people watch it, ads play, and you get a percentage.
+But it usually requires meaningful volume and stable watch time to become substantial—most creators need tens of thousands of views per month before ad revenue alone covers basic expenses.

 Sponsors, affiliates, and products reward trust more than vanity metrics

 That is also why transparent assumptions matter.
-Numbers that look exciting but ignore conversion, refunds, or campaign scope often lead to disappointment and bad decisions.
+Numbers that look exciting but ignore conversion rates, refunds, campaign scope, or usage rights often lead to disappointment and bad decisions.
+If a sponsor calculator shows you could earn $5,000 per video but does not factor in that only 30% of your typical viewers watch past the sponsor segment, the estimate is misleading.